 “And we’ll offer a decluttering service while we’re at it,” she added smugly.

-So that’s what we’re doing next and as luck would have it, we’ve already found our first longterm house sit.
-In Outdshoorn, no less.
+So that’s what we’re doing next and as luck would have it, we’ve already found our first long-term house sit.
+In a small town called Oudtshoorn, no less.
 Known as South Africa’s ostrich mecca and home to the Cango Caves, no doubt Sporty and I will find plenty to keep us busy.

-We’re heading out for a mini road trip on Monday to meet the two dogs, the house and of course their human, Caro.
+We’re heading out for a mini road trip on Monday to meet the two dogs, the house, and of course their human, Caro.
 We’ve all decided in principle that we like one another and want to move ahead with the arrangement, but it makes sense to meet in person.
-Plus, road trip!